PierreZ/pierrezemb.fr/content/posts/academic-conferences/index.md

 ### OSDI

-As part of the USENIX Association, the **Operating Systems Design and Implementation** is an annual computer science conference that you shouldn't miss.
+As part of the USENIX Association, the [Operating Systems Design and Implementation](https://www.usenix.org/conferences) is an annual computer science conference that you shouldn't miss.
 You can catch most of the sessions online along with some useful slides.
 One standout is the 2020 paper by Facebook/Meta introducing Delos, where they discuss replacing Zookeeper with a virtual consensus.

 ### Usenix ATC

-Similar to OSDI, the Usenix **Annual Technical Conference** is another classic to follow.
+Similar to OSDI, the Usenix [Annual Technical Conference](https://www.usenix.org/conferences) is another classic to follow.
 [On-demand Container Loading in AWS Lambda](https://www.usenix.org/conference/atc23/presentation/brooker) has been awarded Best Paper in 2023, and it's a gem!

 ## The ACM family

 ### SIGMOD

-SIGMOD, or the **Special Interest Group on Management of Data**, is an essential conference under the ACM umbrella, focusing on the management and organization of data.
+SIGMOD, or the [Special Interest Group on Management of Data](https://sigmod.org/), is an essential conference under the ACM umbrella, focusing on the management and organization of data.
 I really enjoyed the [FoundationDB's paper](https://www.foundationdb.org/blog/fdb-paper/) which has been awarded best industry paper.

 ### SoCC

-The **Symposium on Cloud Computing** or SoCC for short belongs to ACM.
+The [Symposium on Cloud Computing](https://acmsocc.org/2023/) or SoCC for short belongs to ACM.
 It has a bit less content, as videos are not published, but you should keep it in your watchlist.
 In 2023, the best paper was awarded to [Golgi: Performance-Aware, Resource-Efficient Function Scheduling for Serverless Computing](https://dl.acm.org/doi/10.1145/3620678.3624645).

 ### SOSP

-The **Symposium on Operating Systems Principles** is another noteworthy conference in the ACM family.
+The [Symposium on Operating Systems Principles](http://sosp.org/) is another noteworthy conference in the ACM family.
 It's a top-tier venue for discussing operating systems research.
 Stay tuned for updates on the latest breakthroughs and innovative ideas.
 One of my favorite SOSP award is [Using Lightweight Formal Methods to Validate a Key-Value Storage Node in Amazon S3](https://www.youtube.com/watch?v=YdxvOPenjWI).

 ## Others

 ### VLDB

-Not belonging to USENIX or ACM, the **Very Large Data Bases** (VLDB) conference is a key event in the database community.
+Not belonging to USENIX or ACM, the [Very Large Data Bases](https://vldb.org/) (VLDB) conference is a key event in the database community.
 It provides a platform for researchers and professionals to exchange ideas on managing and analyzing large-scale datasets.
 2023's best industry paper is about how Confluent improved Kafka with [Kora](https://www.confluent.io/blog/cloud-native-kafka-kora-vldb-award/).

 ### CIDR

-The **Conference on Innovative Data Systems Research** (CIDR) is a systems-oriented conference, complementary in its mission to the mainstream database conferences like SIGMOD and VLDB, emphasizing the systems architecture perspective.
+The [Conference on Innovative Data Systems Research](https://www.cidrdb.org) (CIDR) is a systems-oriented conference, complementary in its mission to the mainstream database conferences like SIGMOD and VLDB, emphasizing the systems architecture perspective.

 2024's edition is featuring [Scalable OLTP in the Cloud: What's the BIG DEAL?](https://www.cidrdb.org/cidr2024/papers/p63-helland.pdf), which seems interesting.